otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 // TODO: should in this case the server return a "No-Prekey messages response"?

-When this untrusted prekey server runs out of prekey messages, client implementations should wait until a prekey message can be transmitted, before starting a non-interactive DAKE.
-A default message should not be used until new prekey messages are uploaded to the untrusted server as the consequences to participation deniability with this technique are currently undefined and, thus, risky.
+When this untrusted prekey server runs out of prekey messages, a "No Prekey-Messages on Storage" message should be returned.
+A default prekey message should not be returned until new prekey messages are uploaded to the untrusted server as the consequences to participation deniability with this technique are currently undefined and, thus, risky.

-Nevertheless, by waiting for the prekey server to send prekey messages, OTRv4 protocol will be subject to DoS attacks when a server is compromised or the network is undermined to return a "no prekey message available" response from the server.
+Nevertheless, by waiting for the prekey server to send prekey messages, OTRv4 protocol will be subject to DoS attacks when a server is compromised or the network is undermined to return a "No Prekey-Messages on Storage" message from the server.

 ## Notation and Parameters